Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Under both GASB 87 and GASB 96, contracts that are entered into at (or near) the same time with the same party must be considered part of the same contract if the:

-• Consideration paid in one contract depends on the other contract leases (GASB 87).
+–OR– - Consideration paid on one contract depends on the price or performance of the other contract.

 Leases (GASB 87)

-According to GASB 87, paragraphs 63-68, if the lessee or lessor enters into a contract that contains both a lease component (such as the right to use a building) and a nonlease component (such as maintenance services for the building), the agency must account for both the lease and nonlease components as separate contracts, unless the contract meets the exception, listed in GASB 87, paragraph 67.
+According to GASB 87, paragraphs 63-68, lease contracts may contain contract components that have both a lease component (such as the right to use a building) and a nonlease component (such as maintenance services for the building), therefore, the agency must account for both the lease and nonlease components as separate contracts, unless the nonlease component is insignificant.

 To allocate the contract price for:

-• Individual components without prices — both lessees and lessors must use best estimates to allocate contract prices.
+- Individual components without prices — both lessees and lessors must use best estimates to allocate contract prices, using reasonable and supportable methods.

-Agencies must use professional judgment while maximizing observable information.
+Agencies must use professional judgment while maximizing observable information and consistently apply allocation methods.

 SBITAs (GASB 96)